tedwards947/es6-react-workshop/class.md

 You need to host the images and videos used in this workshop locally.

+_(If you're doing these steps outside the context of a physical workshop, you'll need to come up with your own assets (try archive.org) and adjust the `data.js` file accordingly.)_

 * Open a web browser and navigate to

         http://x.x.x.x/8080/assets.zip